a378ec99/bcn/README.md

 # bcn
 Blind Compressive Normalization

-This algorithm uses a (hopefully) large sample x feature matrix to detect systematic biases in data, assuming a low rank corruptio and a certain incoherence between signal and corruption.
+The algorithm uses a (hopefully) large sample by feature matrix to detect systematic biases in qantitative data, assuming a low rank corruption and a certain incoherence between signal and corruption.

+Dependencies:

+anaconda2
+pymanopt
+mpi4py & MPI for parallel version